 Many things have been refactored; I undid some unnecessary future-proofing I did in the previous update’s refactoring because it was silly and hard to read.
 I abstracted out some classes, either as their own files or as subclasses, making some code much easier to read.
 Again, not much has visibly changed with this new build, but I’m really happy with the progress I’ve made.

 I was thinking about the fact that my students are young and Japanese, and more easily impressed by flashy things than non-flashy ones.
-I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity — the ease of grabbing things from the asset store makes it much easier to create something visually appealing.
+I am not a graphic artist, really, so I decided to rebuild my phonics shmup in Unity.
+The ease of grabbing things from the asset store aids in creating something visually appealing.

-I’ve spent the last several days learning Unity, and imagine my luck at finding that one of their introductory tutorials is a space shmup.
+I’ve spent the last several days learning Unity.
+Imagine my luck at finding that one of their introductory tutorials is a space shmup.
 The assets they provide with it are free to use, too.

-If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials; who wants to release a commercial game using assets that most Unity developers will recognize?
+If I were planning to sell this game, I would care about using assets from one of Unity’s tutorials.
+Who wants to release a commercial game using assets that most Unity developers will recognize?
 But I’m not.
-This is going to be free, intended for educational purposes, and what I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
+This is going to be free and intended for educational purposes.
+What I really care about is the likelihood that my kids (and the students of anyone else who wants to use it) will want to play it.
 For that purpose, these graphics are fine.

 I respond to his proposal directly at the bottom of this post.
 However, I’ve been wrestling with my own thoughts on the IGF and how it might be improved for a while now.
 I haven’t said anything because I couldn’t think of any good potential solutions to the problems I saw.
 With Gage’s great idea in my face, however, I want to try to work through some of the thoughts that have been simmering on my brain’s backburners.

-Now that that is finished, I have finally begun making videos besides my critical/reminiscent long-form FFX let’s play!
+Now that’s finished, I’ve begun making videos besides my critical/reminiscent long-form FFX let’s play.
 My first one is about the terms “roguelike”, “roguelite”, and “procedural death labyrinths” — both how the terms came about and how I use them.
-It’s a lead in to a series of one-offs about games that I’ll be doing.
+It’s a lead in to a series of one-offs about games I’ll be doing.
 The video script is below the embed.

 I’ve finally figured out how to talk about the root of my deep love for Dragon Age: Inquisition without spending an hour or more spoiling the story and lore of the setting for the listener.
 I stumbled upon this during a Skype call with someone completely unfamiliar with anything Dragon Age.
 My fumbling explanation gave him the mistaken impression that Inquisition went back on the lore established in the first two games, retconning things better left alone.
 But that’s not true.
 No, Inquisition gave us an extraordinary gift uncommon in any fantasy setting: it taught us that everything in the established lore is suspect.